Code-Institute-Submissions/FanFareFilms/readme.md

       This can be improved in future with a mailing list database, where the returning user is alerted to their chosen film being selected for showing.
 This will also require a sign-up database and appropriate data-capture and email functionality.

       In the current absence of this, the concept of the vote system is specifically made to try to drive repeat custom.
 Allowing the repeat user to come to the site and have a say in the cinemas upcoming films encourages more regular traffic to check in on new films and whether their suggestions have come into the new line-up.

+  The journey satisfies the proposed user story expectations listed at the beginning of the readme.